Last updated on December 15th, 2024 at 03:30 pm

-It does get cooler here faster, in the fall, than downstate, cooler still during winter.
-When we visited on a recent October weekday, the temperature was mild and humidity-free.
+It gets cooler here faster in autumn, cooler still during winter.
+When we visited in a recent October, the temperature was mild and humidity-free.
 There was even some leaf color!

 If you left your fishing pole home, you can borrow one at the ranger station.
 If you leave your kayak behind, the rangers will rent you a canoe.

-If you get any cellular signal, barely a trickle if you do, your smartphone can’t figure out where you are.
-One minute you’re in Central Time Zone, the next in Eastern, just by walking around the campground.
+If you do pick up a cell signal, it’s barely a trickle, and your smartphone can’t figure out where you are.
+One minute you’re in Central Time Zone, the next in the Eastern — just by walking around the campground.

-The nearest supermarket is McDaniel’s Piggly Wiggly, about 7 miles from the campground in Sneads, FL, and the nearest Walmart is 34 miles away in Bainbridge, GA.
-(Eastern time zone.)
+The nearest supermarket is Piggly Wiggly, about 7 miles from the campground in Sneads, FL, and the nearest Walmart is 34 miles away in Bainbridge, GA.

 We loved this campground as much as any we’ve visited in Florida.